citp/privacy-policy-historical/j/ja/jap/japan-talk.com.md

-> *The following text is extracted and transformed from the japan-talk.com privacy policy that was archived on 2008-06-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080602194213id_/http%3A//www.japan-talk.com/jt/PrivacyServlet) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the japan-talk.com privacy policy that was archived on 2008-12-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081226004217id_/http%3A//www.japan-talk.com/jt/PrivacyServlet) for the most accurate reproduction.*

-# Japan Talk - Friends
+# Japan Talk - Privacy Policy

-## Find Japanese friends and penpals in Japan.
-Completely free.

 Japan Talk takes your privacy seriously.
 Please read the following to learn more about our privacy policy.
 What This Privacy Policy Covers